gogocat/Smart-img/README.md

 ```

-The unit tested the core function.
+Unit tested the core function for different use cases.

 To see if MutationObserver works, just run the example and click to add new image.

+TODO:
+Consider to support on rotation / resize to change image source.

 License
 ----